 The course towards prosperity for everyone is not easy.
 Responding positively to technological change requires vision and strategy, and there are trade-offs that need to be carefully managed.
 The moment to capitalise on the opportunities that technology can bring for everyone is now.
 Failure to act means that the poorest and most marginalised people risk being left even further behind.

 Through national strategy dialogues to assess how far a country is already digitally prepared, and a series of meetings that bring a wide range of voices to the table – the Pathways Commission is already working to operationalise its recommendations outlined in our Charting Pathways for Inclusive Growth report.

-To support this process, the Commission is drafting a 'digital strategy kit' which offers a framework for consideration for governments wanting to maximise opportunities in a digital age.
+To support this process, the Commission is drafting a 'Digital Economy Kit' which offers a framework for consideration for governments wanting to maximise opportunities in a digital age.
 This is a process that we welcome governments, policy makers, think tanks, private sector and tech entrepreneurs, and digitally-ready citizens to be involved in.

-To read about the digital strategy kit and to contribute you can read more here.
+To read about the Digital Economy Kit and to contribute you can read more here.
 We will publish a final version of this kit in November 2019.

 Global technology governance

 If you work in government, are a policy maker or an interested digital citizen, and would like to be involved in the Commission’s work – we’re eager to hear from you.

 Our increasingly interconnected world means that harnessing technology’s potential will require a regional and international approach.
 Multilateral governance may be required to address numerous tech policy issues such as ownership of digital assets, and privacy and data protection.
 Global discussions about tech policy are dominated by a small number of countries and are based on the priorities of developed countries.
 We want to shift the debate and discuss these issues from the perspective of developing countries themselves.